LazyCat2/revolt-rfcs/rfcs/rfc-0014-transfer-ownership.md

 # Motivation

-Currenlty ownership can only be transfered manually by Revolt team.
+Currently ownership can only be transfered manually by Revolt team.
 That is not very good because you need to wait for a team member to check your email.

 # Guide-level explanation